rts-core/devops/README.md

 1. Update/Create a hosts file to fit the currently setup of the systems in it's own inventory directory.

+2. SSH to your servers to ensure you have the fingerprints accepted as known.

 2. Run the following command to initialize a user and ssh for auth.

 ``` shell